Kamen Rider × Kamen Rider Ghost & Drive: Super Movie War Genesis: Story

 Explaining that he waited 10 years to settle things with Takeru and Shinnosoke, Leonardo revives Raffaello and Michelangelo Gammas to fight by his side.
-When Mr. Belt makes an unexpected appearance, Shinosuke joins the others as he becomes Kamen Rider Drive.
+When Mr. Belt makes an unexpected appearance, Shinnosuke joins the others as he becomes Kamen Rider Drive.
 The Kamen Riders proceed to obliterate the Gamma Army with their friends joining the fray, but Leonardo combines with Raffaello and Michelangelo to transform into the gigantic Renaissance Gamma with the intention of reshaping the world in his image while raining fire down on the Kamen Riders.
 Things appear helpless when Ryu's spirit appears before Takeru and merges with the Eyecons to form the Toucon Boost Eyecon so Ghost can use to become Kamen Rider Ghost Toucon Boost Damashii while Drive assumes Type Tridoron form.
 Using the Iguana Ghostriker after it is augmented with the Ride Booster Set, the two Kamen Riders manage to destroy Renaissance Gamma with the world restored to normal.
 Ryu's spirit then departs with Takeru promising to continue as the group are watched by a mysterious green Kamen Rider.
-Soon after indirectly asking for her hand in marriage, Shinosuke and Kiriko marry with their wedding attended by their colleagues, the Daitenku Temple attendants and the Tokyo Metropolitan Police Department officers.
+Soon after indirectly asking for her hand in marriage, Shinnosuke and Kiriko marry with their wedding attended by their colleagues, the Daitenkū-ji attendants and the Tokyo Metropolitan Police Department officers.